-Once a child has been terminated for non-payment, all delinquent fees and penalty fees must be paid in full for the child to be eligible to use any CYS Services child care programs.
+Once a child has been terminated for non-payment, all delinquent fees and penalty fees must be paid in full for the child to be eligible to use any CYS child care programs.

 With proof of payment, the child's pass will be changed from suspended to active.
 The original/renewal date remains the same.
 At this time, the child will be able to begin using hourly care services.

-If Families want to re-enroll in regularly scheduled CYS Services child care program following payment of a delinquent account, they will be treated as a new Family.
-If the previous child care space is no longer available, the Family must contact Parent Central Services to be placed on a waiting list.
+If Families want to re-enroll in regularly scheduled CYS child care program following payment of a delinquent account, they will be treated as a new Family.
+If the previous child care space is no longer available, the Family must submit a request for care on the Militarychildcare.com website.